sffc/socketio-file-upload/README.md

 * `event.files` an instance of a W3C FileList object

+#### start

+This event is fired immediately following the `choose` event, but once per file.
+If you want to cancel the upload for this individual file, make your callback return `false`.

+##### Event Properties

+* `event.file` an instance of a W3C File object

 #### load

-A file has been loaded into an instance of the HTML5 FileReader object and is about to be sent to Socket.IO.
-If you want to cancel the upload, make your callback return `false`.
+A file has been loaded into an instance of the HTML5 FileReader object and has been transmitted through Socket.IO.
+We are awaiting a response from the server about whether the upload was successful; when we receive this response, a `complete` event will be dispatched.

 ##### Event Properties

 * `event.file` an instance of a W3C File object
 * `event.reader` an instance of a W3C FileReader object
+* `event.name` the filename to which the server saved the file

 #### complete

-A file has been sent to the server.
+The server has received our file.

 ##### Event Properties